 That being said, if you are working with entirely CGI scenes, you may need to look elsewhere to get the tools you need or use most often.

-The most frustrating aspect that we encountered with Nuke is in the Nuke Indie version that encrypts all your scripts and save files so that only the Nuke Indie program can open them.
+The most frustrating aspect that we encountered with Nuke is in the Nuke Indie version that encrypts all your scripts and saves files so that only the Nuke Indie program can open them.

 This doesn’t make much sense when you might go on and upgrade to NukeStudio or NukeX and want to update old projects from Nuke Indie